8 Ways To Be A Great LGBTQ➕ Ally

 8. Acknowledge that you’ll make mistakes

 Sometimes people get things wrong, and that’s okay – nobody is perfect.
 A prime example of this is misgendering someone or using incorrect pronouns.
 If you find yourself doing this accidentally, don’t beat yourself up too much.
 Just apologise and correct yourself!
 It’s always good practise to ask somebody their pronouns to avoid misgendering them.
+Check out our How to Avoid Misgendering blog.

 Want to talk?